-The tools needed to complete the appendectomy are also inserted through the previously made incisions.
-The tools are precisely guided through a video screen connected to the endoscope camera.
+The tools needed to complete the appendectomy are also inserted through the previously made surgical incisions.
+The tools are precisely guided through a video screen connected to the endoscope's camera.

-Through one of the incisions, a cannula is inserted that releases carbon dioxide, which works to inflate the abdomen to provide a better view of the surgeon and facilitate the view of the appendix.
+A cannula is placed that releases carbon dioxide gas as it inflates the abdomen to allow a better view for the surgeon and facilitate the view of the appendix.

-When the inflamed appendix is found, the doctor resorts to attaching it to a group of surgical stitches to completely remove the appendix through the surgical incision.
+When the inflamed appendix is found, the doctor resorts to attaching it to a set of surgical stitches to completely remove the appendix through the surgical incision.

-Finally, the doctor removes the endoscope and the tools that were inserted, and the previously made incisions are bandaged and sutured.
+Finally, the doctor removes the endoscope and the tools that were inserted, and the previously made incisions are sutured.

-The patient stays in the hospital after the operation to ensure the success of the procedure and that the laparoscopic appendectomy is free of any possible complications.
+The patient stays in the hospital after the surgery to ensure the success of the procedure and that the laparoscopic appendectomy is free of any potential complications.

-After planning to have an appendectomy, preparation for the operation is usually done by:
+After planning to have an appendectomy, preparation for the surgery is usually done by:

-- Tell your doctor about any illnesses you suffer from or if you have a history of allergies
+- Tell your doctor about any illnesses you have or if you have a history of allergies

-- It is preferable to avoid food or drink before the procedure for a period specified by the doctor
+- It is preferable to avoid food or drink before the procedure for a specific period of time that is set by your doctor

 - The surgeon often prescribes antibiotics to the patient before the operation in order to reduce the risk of infection